 B. Site Access and Parking

 A stabilized access road and parking area are needed for maintenance, monitoring, and educational/outreach programs.
-If an entrance gate is present, it should be kept locked to control unauthorized vehicular traffic.
+There are tow entrance gates that should be kept locked to control unauthorized vehicular traffic.

 On the inspection sheet: